 This easy to make, flavourful Meatloaf recipe is perfect for anyone following the Weight Watchers program.
 Low in points and generous in serving size it's a no brainer for anyone wanting a WW friendly version of this American classic.

-At just 6 SmartPoints per slice on the myWW Green plan and 5 SmartPoints per slice on the myWW Blue & myWW Purple plans this recipe is sure to become a Weight Watchers favourite.
+If you are still following the old plan, then it works out at 6 SmartPoints per slice on the myWW Green plan and 5 SmartPoints per slice on the myWW Blue & myWW Purple plans.

 I often get emails from people who have visited Pointed Kitchen when they are looking for WW recipe inspiration.